BrahMos: Philippine Marine Corps

 Philippines Marine Corps personnel has also completed their mandatory operator training under the supervision of BrahMos Aerospace and the Indian Navy in 2023.
 Indian Navy Chief Admiral R Hari Kumar felicitated Philippines Marine Corps personnel in a valedictory ceremony in India.
 Addressing the ceremony, Admiral Hari Kumar said that the induction of the BrahMos missile into the Philippine Marine Corps will strengthen the country's maritime capability and will contribute to the collective maritime security within the region.

 On 19 April 2024, Indian Prime Minister Narendra Modi announced the first units of the BrahMos Missile Systems were delivered to the Philippine Marine Corps via Indian Air Force's C-17 and Il-76 transport aircraft.
 The deliveries to the Philippines was held up for a few months as the two nations hadn't signed a non-disclosure agreement, various sources stated.
 The delivery of the first battery was conducted with support from civilian aircraft agencies after a non-stop six-hour journey.

 On 20 April 2025, India delivered the second battery of BrahMos cruise missiles to Philippines via sea.
 As of September 2025, the first battery has already been inducted by the Marine Corps while the third and the final battery is now ready for delivery.
 However, the delivery date has not been announced.

 The first battery of the Philippines Marine Corps will be based at the Naval Station Leovigildo Gantioqui located southwards of Philippine Merchant Marine Academy, Zambales.
-The construction had began by August 2022.
+The construction had begun by August 2022.
 The battery is composed of two twin missile launcher vehicles supported by a maintenance vehicle, a command post vehicle and a four-missile transporter-reloader vehicle.
 The version is reportedly an export variant of BrahMos Block I.

+The delivery of the third battery is underway as of August 2026.